-The astute reader (that's you) will note that spreading blocks of a file across the disk will hurt performance, particularly in the relatively common case of sequential file access (e.g., when a user or application reads chunks 0 through 29 in order).
-And you are right, oh astute reader of ours!
-But you can address this problem by choosing chunk size carefully.
+The astute reader will note that spreading blocks of a file across the disk will hurt performance, particularly in the relatively common case of sequential file access (e.g., when a user or application reads chunks 0 through 9 in order).
+And you are right!
+It will.
+We can help this a little, by choosing our chunk size carefully.

-Specifically, if the chunk size is large enough, the file system will spend most of its time transferring data from disk and just a (relatively) little time seeking between chunks of the block.
+Specifically, if the chunk size is large enough, we will still spend most of our time transferring data from disk and just a relatively little time seeking between chunks of the block.
 This process of reducing an overhead by doing more work per overhead paid is called amortization and is a common technique in computer systems.

 Let's do an example: assume that the average positioning time (i.e., seek and rotation) for a disk is 10 ms. Assume further that the disk transfers data at 40 MB/s.
-If your goal was to spend half our time seeking between chunks and half our time transferring data (and thus achieve 50% of peak disk performance), you would thus need to spend 10 ms transferring data for every 10 ms positioning.
+If our goal was to spend half our time seeking between chunks and half our time transferring data (and thus achieve 50% of peak disk performance), we would thus need to spend 10 ms transferring data for every 10 ms positioning.
 So the question becomes: how big does a chunk have to be in order to spend 10 ms in transfer?
-Easy, just use our old friend, math, in particular the dimensional analysis mentioned in the chapter on disks [AD14a]:
+Easy, just use our old friend, math, in particular the dimensional analysis we spoke of in the chapter on disks:

-$$\frac{40 \,\mathcal{MB}}{\mathfrak{sec}} \cdot \frac{1024 \,KB}{1 \,\mathcal{MB}} \cdot \frac{1 \,\mathfrak{sec}}{1000 \,\mathfrak{prs}} \cdot 10 \,\mathfrak{prs} = 409.6 \,KB \tag{41.1}$$
+$$\frac{40 \, \text{MB}}{\text{sec}} \cdot \frac{1024 \, KB}{1 \, \text{MB}} \cdot \frac{1 \, \text{sec}}{1000 \, \text{ms}} \cdot 10 \, \text{ms} = 409.6 \, KB \tag{41.1}$$

-Basically, what this equation says is this: if you transfer data at 40 MB/s, you need to transfer only 409.6KB every time you seek in order to spend half your time seeking and half your time transferring.
-Similarly, you can compute the size of the chunk you would need to achieve 90% of peak bandwidth (turns out it is about 3.69MB), or even 99% of peak bandwidth (40.6MB!).
+Basically, what this equation says is this: if you transfer data at 40 MB/s, you need to transfer only 409.6 KB every time you seek in order to spend half your time seeking and half your time transferring.
+Similarly, you can compute the size of the chunk you would need to achieve 90% of peak bandwidth (turns out it is about 3.69 MB), or even 99% of peak bandwidth (40.6 MB!).
 As you can see, the closer you want to get to peak, the bigger these chunks get (see Figure 41.2 for a plot of these values).

 FFS did not use this type of calculation in order to spread large files across groups, however.
 Instead, it took a simple approach, based on the structure of the inode itself.
 The first twelve direct blocks were placed in the same group as the inode; each subsequent indirect block, and all the blocks it pointed to, was placed in a different group.
-With a block size of 4KB, and 32-bit disk addresses, this strategy implies that every
+With a block size of 4-KB, and 32-bit disk addresses, this strategy implies that every 1024 blocks of the file (4 MB) were placed in separate groups, the lone exception being the first 48-KB of the file as pointed to by direct pointers.